 T T

+264

+267

+270

+273

+276

-234 the trait at the loci l.
-Individual phenotype is fully determined by the genotype, that is, environmental effects on phenotype are neglected, and heritability is thus assumed to be
+the trait at the loci l.
+Individual value of trait is fully determined by the genotype, that is, environmental effects on phenotype are neglected, and heritability is thus assumed to be unity.
+It is important to underline that in this framework, any mutation, meaning any allelic value, has an effect on the trait, and there is therefore no neutral mutation, since the trait is built as the sum of allelic value, and mutations effects are not distributed around an average value in the population.
+This approach contrasts with the other

-237

-240

-243

-246

-249

-252

-255

-258

-261

-unity.
+definitions of mutation (for instance, in the quantitative genetics framework), but it mandatory to explicitly each locus effect on the life history trade-off between reproductive investment and survival.
 We define the landscape of allelic values for preference, gametic investment, and competitiveness by Beta distributions of user-specified shape parameters.
 Default values are [0.65, 24.5], resulting in a right-skewed distribution such as many alleles will have small values for the traits but still, some alleles will have relatively high values for

 the traits (Fig. 3A).
-As a consequence, under this set of parameters and using 10 loci, initial trait values for gametic investment followed the distribution showed in Fig. 3B with mean

-and variance 0.02.
+As a consequence, under this set of parameters and using 10 loci, initial trait values for gametic investment followed the distribution showed in Fig. 3B with mean 0.5 and variance 0.02.
+The skewed Beta distribution is selected to start from relatively low values of traits so to ensure that the initial trade-off between traits values